The truth about antidepressants

 What are the side effects of antidepressant use?

 Just like any medications, antidepressants can cause side effects.
-These can vary depending on which type of medication you take, and everybody reacts differently.
 Some common antidepressant side effects include:

 • increased anxiety or agitation (this should decrease after a couple of weeks)